-The implementation of Response to Intervention (RTI) and PBIS in grades 9-12 increased the intentional use of data to provide remediation and extend learning.
+The implementation of Response to Intervention (RTI) and PBIS in grades 7-8 increased the intentional use of data to provide remediation and extend learning.
 Professional development opportunities for both teachers and staff targeted learning and implementing methods to differentiate, accommodate, and accelerate instruction.
-Trimester collaboration meetings between the special education staff and general education teachers more immediately identify concerns and provide support in classroom instruction for the 20 % of students identified as students with disabilities.
+Trimester collaboration meetings between the special education staff and general education teachers more immediately identify concerns and provide support in classroom instruction for the 21.1% of students identified as students with disabilities.
 This provides a time and place for dialogue that is both student-centered and problem solving in nature.
-Beginning this year, collaborations between the instructional coach and teachers will facilitate the creation of student-centered unit plans to improve student performance and influence classroom instruction.
+Collaborations between the instructional coach and teachers facilitate using student performance data to influence classroom instruction.

-- Administrators are working with the Tribal DOE to address absenteeism. - Teachers collaborate each trimester with special education teachers to review progress, needs, and concerns for students with individualized education programs. - The social/emotional counselor provides proactive support for students. - The EWS is updated three times per year and reviewed at the building and district levels and by the School Board. - There are weekly departmental Professional Learning Community meetings to support grade level and vertical alignment. - The MTSS team and the Enrichment Committee meet weekly and follow the adopted teaming process including team roles/responsibilities, agendas, and notes. - Teams use data to make decisions. - The NNCTC, in conjunction with Marimn Health, supports efforts to implement a trauma-informed counseling support system for students using Cognitive Behavior Interventions for Trauma in Schools (CBITS).
+- Administrators are working with the Tribal DOE to address absenteeism. - A consultant from the Core Collaborative provided PD in unpacking standards; more days of training are scheduled. - Teachers made use of the Marzano Proficiency Scales to assist with teacher clarity and vertical alignment of curriculum. - PD was provided by the Idaho Coaching Network Coach, Region 1, and monthly collaborations are scheduled. - Teachers collaborate each trimester with special education teachers to review progress, needs, and concerns for students with individualized education programs. - The social/emotional counselor provides proactive support for students. - EWS is updated three times per year and reviewed at the building and district levels and by the School Board. - The MTSS team and the Enrichment Committee (SEC) meet weekly and follow the adopted teaming process including team roles/responsibilities, agendas, and notes. - Teams use data to make decisions. - The NNCTC, in conjunction with Marimn Health, supports efforts to launch a trauma-informed counseling support system for students implementing Cognitive Behavior Interventions for Trauma in Schools (CBITS).

-- Promote student social/emotional well- being by using trauma-informed practices in classrooms. - A high special education population requires teachers to meet a wide variety of individual needs in inclusive classrooms. - A significant portion of students exhibit the effects of ACES. - Teachers experience the effects of secondary trauma. - A lack of funding and dependence on grants creates instability and a lack of resources both curricular and staffing. - Aging facilities and lack of space curtail the ability to provide quality lab experiences and core class interventions/instruction to students.
+- Need to incorporate trauma-informed practices into classrooms to promote student social/emotional wellbeing. - A high special education population requires teachers to meet a wide variety of individual needs in inclusive classrooms. - A significant portion of our students exhibit the effects of ACES. - Teachers experience the effects of secondary trauma. - A lack of funding and dependence on grants creates instability and a lack of resources for curriculum and staffing. - Aging facilities and lack of space curtail the ability to provide quality lab experiences to students.

-- Provide training and collaboration around differentiation strategies. - Provide a historical record of student performance scores and the interventions used for the MTSS team to review during collaboration for specific students. - Continue to collaborate with the NNCTC (4th year of 5-year grant). - Collaborate with Tribal DOE to generate ideas for meeting student needs, particularly for students not moving ahead due to absenteeism. - Connect Tribal Elders with students to support social/emotional and learning needs. - Attend training by Safe and Civil Schools to address absenteeism. - Create a district-wide tiered approach for attendance supports. - Consider curriculum for social/emotional skills. - Document MTSS work in a handbook, including a teach-to schedule for behavior expectations. - Search for ways to provide Attachment, Self-Regulation and Competency (ARC) counseling for all students. - Continue to promote the use of Fast Forward funds for high school/college credits. - Coordinate with Marimn Health staff to implement the use of CBITS in the school setting. - Provide simple, welcoming space within the school for students.
+- Provide training and collaboration around differentiation strategies. - Provide a historical record of student performance scores and interventions used for the MTSS team to review during collaboration for specific students. - Continue to collaborate with the NNCTC (4th year of 5-year grant). - Collaborate with Tribal DOE to generate ideas for meeting student needs, particularly for students not moving ahead on their educational path because of absenteeism. - Connect Tribal Elders with students to support social/emotional and learning needs. - Attend training by Safe and Civil Schools to address absenteeism. - Create district-wide tiered approach for attendance supports.

+- Consider curriculum for social-emotional skills. - Document MTSS work in a handbook, including a teach-to schedule for behavior expectations. - Search for ways to provide Attachment, Self-Regulation and Competency (ARC) counseling for all students. - Coordinate with Marimn Health staff to implement the use of CBITS in the school setting. - Provide simple, welcoming space within the school for students.